MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

       }
     }
     ```

-### PPV - TODO Scrap notes

--   When duplicating a world.
-Only the world owner can duplicate a world
--   When creating new variable groups in a world, there is an option to create and add to the existing world
--   When adding a variable group that existed previously
--- can be sorted in alphabetical order A-Z or Z-A
-    -- PPV name accept anything, even special characters
-    -- Renaming a ppv is possible by hovering over the ppv variable name, and clicking the pen icon.
-The new name can't be same as another existing PPV variable.
-If the name matches another ppv, an error will appear at the button of the screen explaining this issue, and the menu UI will look like the repeated name has been accepted.
-However, after closing and reopening the menu, the variable will return to its original name.
-    -- Once a variable has been created, the type can't be changed
-    -- Renaming or deleting a variable will cause reference scripts to break
-    -- Trailing or leading spaces will be automatically deleted from the ui name
-    -- It takes time for the ppvs to be recognized in the world.
-After creating the PPVs, you might need to leave and come back into the world before being able to use them
-    -- NPCs can be registered in PPVs
-    -- Clicking the Debug Values button will reset the values of all the ppvs variables withing a group.
-It only affects the player that clicks that button "Clear All Debug Values"
-    -- but if any of the ppv values has been previously set, the ui will allow the player to set the values
-    -- _ Remove from world: PPVs can be removed from the world
-    -- _ Edit variable group: Name can be changed, add a description, and toggle on and off Add to this world
-    -- \* View details: displays the owner's name, last modified date, creation date, edit the sharing permissions (CHECK THIS, I DON'T KNOW IF THIS IS 2P), and a list of all the worlds where the current groups is being used
-    -- groups can be removed from the world immediately right after they are created and none of its PPVs have been used
-    -- If the ppvs have been used before, toggling the "Add to this world" option will not tame any effect, unless, the ppv is renamed first (the intent), so the save btn is activated

 # Spawning

 **Spawning** is the act of loading content into a world [instance](#instances) while it is already running (meaning that the content was not "laid out" in world already and isn't in the [world snapshot](#world-snapshot)).
 For example, imagine a racing game that has 100 kinds of vehicles to choose from and allows 8 players.
 It would use too much memory and really impact perf to put 800 vehicles into the world (so all 8 players have full choice).
 Instead, you could create a [UI](#custom-ui) to let players choose from and then load in the vehicle that they choose.
 This act of "load in when needed" is *spawning*.